Top 5 Tips for Successful Decorative Concrete Contracting

 - Provide a maintenance schedule

-Once you have successful completed each decorative concrete floor, including applying a protective sealer or covering as necessary, be sure that the maintenance schedule or procedure is clear to the client.
+Once you have successfully completed each decorative concrete floor, including applying a protective sealer or covering as necessary, be sure that the maintenance schedule or procedure is clear to the client.
 (It should also be discussed during the project planning stage.)
 Some floor finishes require regular renewal or reapplication and whether you negotiate to be responsible for that aspect of the floor’s care, or the client will take that responsibility, the expectations again must be clear in order to protect and ensure the floors beauty and durability, as well as any possible warranty that you will provide.

-Decorative concrete flooring is becoming increasingly popular for its durability, its beauty and its basic maintenance appeal.
+Decorative concrete flooring is becoming increasingly popular for its durability, its beauty, and its basic maintenance appeal.
 Make sure that you have laid the best foundation for that client’s floors by providing professional installations and informed communication at all times.